bocchino/AppleCore/README.md

 ${APPLECORE}/Examples.
 Examples/Redbook/RodsColorPattern might be a
 good one to start with:

-- In that directory, type 'make'.
-The build system automatically does steps (a) through (c) for you.
+- In that directory, type `make`.
+The build system automatically does steps 1 through 3 for you.

-- With the S-C Macro Assembler running, drag the directory 'exec' into drive 1 (step d) and say 'EXEC RODS.COLOR.PATTERN.EXEC,D1' at the prompt (step e).
+- With the S-C Macro Assembler running, drag the directory exec into drive 1 (step 4) and say `EXEC RODS.COLOR.PATTERN.EXEC,D1` at the prompt (step 5).
 If you want, save the file RODS.COLOR.PATTERN to the exec directory itself or to a different disk image.

 - Put the LIB.v2d disk (or equivalent) in drive 2.

-- Say 'ASM'.
+- Say `ASM`.
 After assembly is finished, the file RODS.COLOR.PATTERN.OBJ should be written to drive 1.

 For another example, try assembling Examples/Redbook/Mastermind.
 This